 So, if it is movable, apply rule 24-1 (you'll find them all here).
 If immovable, apply rule 24-2.
 Remembering, of course, that you are in a bunker, and "that the nearest point of relief must be in the bunker and the ball must be dropped in the bunker".

-2. Anyone finding a comatose Paraguayan (this is Carlos Franco) on his line as he prepares to putt would naturally consider this an obstruction.
+2. Anyone finding a comatose Paraguayan (this one is Carlos Franco) on his line as he prepares to putt would naturally consider this an obstruction.

-Jose-Maria Olazabal is fully entitled to relief under Rule 24-2 b(i): "If the ball lies through the green, the nearest point of relief shall be determined which is not in a hazard or on a putting green.
-The player shall lift the ball and drop it within one club-length of and not nearer the hole than the nearest point of relief, on a part of the course which avoids interference (as defined) by the immovable obstruction and is not in a hazard or on a putting green."
-Why he is not doing so is a complete mystery, but he is clearly taking the problem in his stride.
+Jose-Maria Olazábal is fully entitled to relief under Rule 24-2 b(i): "If the ball lies through the green, the player must lift the ball and drop it, without penalty, within one club-length of and not nearer the hole than the nearest point of relief.
+The nearest point of relief must not be in a hazard or on a putting green."
+Why Olazábal is not doing so is a complete mystery, but he is taking the problem in his stride.